jfoucher/picovic/README.md

-# PICO-6502
+# PICOVIC

-This is a 6502 emulator for the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/)
+This is a Commodore Vic-20 emulator for the [Raspberry Pi Pico](https://www.raspberrypi.org/products/raspberry-pi-pico/)

-You can interact with it via its USB serial connection.

-It emulates a 65C02 processor so that [Taliforth](https://github.com/scotws/TaliForth2) can run on it.

-Most of the 6502 emulation code is from [this codegolf answer](https://codegolf.stackexchange.com/a/13020) with some additions to add 65C02 instructions and adressing modes.
+Most of the 6502 emulation code is from [this assembly code](https://github.com/dp111/PicoTube/blob/master/copro-65tubeasmM0.S) with some modifications to support this use case.

-The interaction with your 6502 programs is extremely simple: any write to address `$F001` will appear on the serial console, and you can read from `$F004` to see if a character is available from serial.
-This means that obviously your own programs must not touch these two addresses for anything other than input/output.
+At the moment, the colors are all wrong and you can only interact with it via the serial terminal.

+The emulation is extremely basic and for example the are no emulated vias and only basic VIC chip functionality, in the interest of speed and laziness.
+However since for the time being the emulated speed is higher than the original VIC-20, more functionality will be added in the future.